Loganavter/improve-imgsli-site/readme.md

 ## 🌐 Live Demo <a name="live-demo"></a>

-A live version of the website is hosted on GitHub Pages.
+A live version of the website is hosted on Cloudflare.

 **[➡️ Click here to view the Live Demo](https://improve-imgsli.ru/)**